 Nearly all staff completed STEPs refresher training (therapeutic behaviour support), and the school accessed tier two and three behaviour support from a behaviour specialist at Larwood School, who worked closely with the behaviour team to provide expert advice.
-Work was undertaken with class teachers to adapt the provision provided to meet the needs of disadvantaged pupils needing bespoke behaviour support, as a result children were better regulated and able to access their learning more regularly.
+Work was undertaken with class teachers to adapt the provision provided to meet the needs of disadvantaged pupils needing bespoke behaviour support; as a result, children were better regulated and able to access their learning more regularly.

-The outdoor learning environments were improved, providing high quality experiences and learning opportunities, including a total rebuild of the Nursery outdoor area.
+The outdoor learning environments were improved, providing high quality experiences, and learning opportunities.
 This had a significant impact on increasing engagement in learning and improving the overall confidence and gross and fine motor skills of disadvantaged pupils.